opsfolio/docs.opsfolio.com/src/content/docs/surveilr/reference/cli/commands.md

 * `anonymize` — PII and PHI Deidentification StrategSerialize
 * `upgrade` — Update `surveilr` to latest or specific version
 * `orchestrate` — Enable RSSDs to execute SQL-based validation and log "issues," "warnings," and other notifications into the orchestration tables
-* `doctor` — Print out the versions of external dependencies that `surveilr` as per the current host
+* `doctor` — Print out the versions of external dependencies that `surveilr` uses on the current host

 ###### **Options:**